• Skip to main content

 I love peanut butter sauces.
 I have made my sweet peanut butter sauce many times to spread over baked goods.
 But what I am talking about here is a good old savory peanut sauce.

 And this ultra simple Thai peanut butter sauce saved dinner more times than I can count.
-It comes together within minutes and goes well over noodles (check out these vegan peanut noodles) and roasted vegetables, but also makes for the best dipping sauce alongside dumplings, spring rolls, satay or simply roasted tofu.
+It comes together within minutes and goes well over noodles (check out these vegan peanut noodles and this easy vegan satay noodle dish), Asian buddha bowl and roasted vegetables, but also makes for the best dipping sauce alongside dumplings, spring rolls, satay or simply roasted tofu.

 I love the fact that it is pretty high in protein and healthy fats too, which can boost a simple meal with extra calories (amazing if you have younger growing kids!).